 After you submit your application, you will be considered for admission to the History PhD Program and for any University of Minnesota fellowship competitions you may be eligible for.

 The admissions committee seeks prospective students who are prepared to engage in a rigorous course of study undertaken in collaboration with a wide range of teachers and colleagues.
 In order for the committee to get to know you as a potential member of our community, we ask that you provide a snapshot of your intellectual and personal interests through a research statement.

-Please use the questions below to craft your research statement, which you should upload under Statements #1.
-You do not have to answer every question but do choose the ones that will give us the best sense of you as an historian.
+Please use the questions below to craft your research statement.
+You do not have to answer every question but do choose the ones that will give us the best sense of you as a historian.
 Please do not exceed 1,000 words.

-- How would you like to grow as an historian and intellectual during your time in graduate school?
+- How would you like to grow as a historian and intellectual during your time in graduate school?
 How has your understanding of history changed in the course of your studies thus far?